 For investors, the deal is about focus.
 Vivo has been betting heavily on fiber-to-the-home as its growth engine, and owning the network outright aligns the asset with that strategy.

-Fiber-to-the-home means running fiber-optic cable all the way to individual residences, delivering faster and more reliable internet than older copper or hybrid networks.
-It has become the gold standard for broadband in competitive markets.
+Fiber-to-the-home means running fiber-optic cable all the way to individual homes.
+It delivers faster, more reliable internet than older copper or hybrid networks, and it has become the gold standard for broadband in competitive markets.

 For rival internet providers, there is a question mark.
 FiBrasil was pitched as a neutral network open to all comers, so its absorption into a competitor raises the issue of how open it stays.